braidchat/braid/docs/dev/how-to/getting-up-and-running-in-development.md

 If you're interested in getting Braid running in production, read: [Deploying Braid](./deploying.md)

-To get Braid running locally, **you will need to have 3 terminal sessions open**:
+To get Braid running locally, **you will need to have 2 or 3 terminal sessions open**:

- 1. The Datomic Transactor (database)
+ 1. The Datomic Transactor (database), if you want the data to stay around
  2. The Braid REPL and Servers
  3. Figwheel (JS compiler and hot-reloader)